 Disability Rights Washington acknowledges Allies in Advocacy as an equal I/DD network partner.
 Disability Rights Washington has facilitated document prep, developed grants, sought interns, and continues to deliver organizational development supports and resources so the Allies can continue to cultivate their own self-sufficiency and leadership on their terms.

-Disability Rights Washington has joined with other stakeholders to create a Coalition for an Independent Corrections Ombuds, to push for legislation that will establish a corrections ombuds office in our state.
+In 2017 Disability Rights Washington Disability Rights Washington joined with other stakeholders to create a Coalition for an Independent Corrections Ombuds, to push for legislation that would establish a corrections ombuds office in our state.